TahaNabavi/typefetch/README.md

 - Error handling with the `RichError` class
 - Ability to transform responses using a response transformer
 - Authentication support via token
+- Mock data support for development and testing
+- Response wrapper for consistent API response formats

 ---